XxInvictus/mc_universal_workflow/docs/INTEGRATION.md

 ## Prerequisites

-- GitHub-hosted Ubuntu runners (the workflows assume common Linux tools are available).
+- Build/test/release: GitHub-hosted Ubuntu runners work out of the box (the workflows assume common Linux tools are available).
+- Runtime tests: strongly recommended to use self-hosted runners due to run time and download/caching load.
 - Groovy Gradle (`build.gradle`).
 - You accept the repo contract:
   - Canonical `gradle.properties` keys are required.